 Do I need to chill the dough?

-These cookies don’t spread very much so I lightly flatten them with my palm before baking.
+No!
+These flourless cookies don't spread very much so I lightly flatten them with my palm before baking.

 Can these be made vegan?